 The Independent Drivers Guild is a Machinists Union affiliate that represents over 65,000 For-Hire Vehicle drivers in New York City.
-The IDG is the first nonprofit labor organization to negotiate a seat at the table with a ride share company and the first to offer crucial new protections and essential benefits while building worker power.
+The IDG is the first nonprofit worker center to negotiate a seat at the table with a rideshare company and the first to offer crucial new protections and essential benefits while building worker power.

 We are drivers in solidarity fighting for a better work environment.
 Together we are a powerful force to win driver-friendly policies.
 Together we have contact with hundreds of thousands of New Yorkers daily.
 Together we are a service that generates millions of dollars.
 With driver activism and solidarity we will win—and can drive with dignity.

-We believe that the power of a union is workers banding together.
+We believe that the power of workers banding together.
 With the Guild, we can band together and win better working conditions and increase working drivers’ earnings now.
 If you’re a working driver in NYC, become a voting member, join a committee and let’s get organizing.

 Why did the Machinists Union Start the Guild?